Zlatanoski/DevNews/README.md

-# Developer's Digest
+# DevNews

-Developer's Digest is an in-progress, agent-built developer news product.
+DevNews is an in-progress, agent-built developer news product.
 The goal is to turn fast-moving AI, cloud, infrastructure, and software-platform news into concise engineering signals: what changed, why it matters to developers, and what teams may need to watch next.

 This repository is being shaped as a spec-driven, agentic coding project.
 We are using clear project instructions, scoped agents, and tight build/lint/smoke-test loops to keep momentum high while preserving implementation quality.

 ## What We Are Building

-Developer's Digest is planned as a focused briefing experience for software teams:
+DevNews is planned as a focused briefing experience for software teams:

 - A public frontend with curated developer news, daily briefings, pricing, and newsletter signup.
 - A backend API for subscriptions, unsubscribes, subscriber administration, and integration hooks.